ibm-cloud-docs/databases-for-etcd/getting-started.md

 export ETCDCTL_USER=root:password
 ```

-You should now be able to use `etcdctl` to issue commands to your deployment.
+You should now be able to use `etcdctl` to issue commands to your deployment, for example:
 ```sh
 $ etcdctl put foo bar
 OK